Florida attorneys Jon Alper and Gideon Alper discuss Florida homestead law.

 We give customized advice to clients throughout Florida.
 Get answers from our attorneys by phone or Zoom.

-In Florida, a homestead is a natural person’s principal residence with less than one-half acre of contiguous land in a municipality or 160 acres in an unincorporated county.
+The Florida homestead protection covers properties in a city up to one-half acre and properties outside a city up to 160 acres.
 All contiguous property is included in homestead, even if the contiguous property has separate legal descriptions and tax numbers.

 Homestead property is best protected if the owner’s family uses the property.
 For example, maintaining children’s playthings or a storage shed on adjacent property improves its protection.